Teotihuacan: Aztec period

 During the 1200s CE, Nahua migrants repopulated the area.
 By the 1300s, it had fallen under the sway of Huexotla, and in 1409 was assigned its own tlatoani, Huetzin, a son of the tlatoani of Huexotla.
 But his reign was cut short when Tezozomoc, tlatoani of Azcapotzalco, invaded Huexotla and the neighboring Acolhua lands in 1418.
 Huetzin was deposed by the invaders, and Tezozomoc installed a man named Totomochtzin.
 Less than a decade later, in 1427, the Aztec Empire formed, and Teotihuacan was vassalized once more by the Acolhua.

+The 1580 relacion geografica of Teotihuacan affirmed that Nahuatl was the most common language, but minorities spoke Otomi and "Popoloca" (possibly identified with the modern Popoloca languages).